 As pronouns, ‘either’ means one or the other, and ‘neither’ means not one or the other.

-Application as conjunction
+Neither-nor vs. either-or: Application as a conjunction

 As conjunctions, ‘either’ is always used with ‘or’, and ‘neither’ with ‘nor’.